jedwards1230/chat/README.md

 1. Clone the repository to your local machine.
 2. Navigate to the project directory.
 3. Run `pnpm i` to install the necessary packages.
+4. Use the `example.env` file to create a `.env.local` file.
-4. Run `npm run dev` to start the application.
+5. Run `npm run dev` to start the application.

 ## Roadmap

 We're constantly working on improving Chat with new features:

 -   **Character Presets**: Users can select from a range of preset characters.
--   **User Prompt**: Users can edit and save custom prompts to the prompt list.
+-   **User Info**: Users can store information about themselves for use in all chats.
 -   **Import/Export Chat**: Easily import or export chat data.

 ## Technologies Used